MicrosoftDocs/azure-docs/articles/security/security-management-and-monitoring-overview.md

 ## Antimalware
 With Azure, you can use antimalware software from major security vendors such as Microsoft, Symantec, Trend Micro, McAfee, and Kaspersky.
 This software helps protect your virtual machines from malicious files, adware, and other threats.

-Microsoft Antimalware for Azure offers you the ability to install an antimalware agent for both PaaS roles and virtual machines.
+Microsoft Antimalware for Azure Cloud Services and Virtual Machines offers you the ability to install an antimalware agent for both PaaS roles and virtual machines.
 Based on System Center Endpoint Protection, this feature brings proven on-premises security technology to the cloud.

 We also offer deep integration for Trend’s [Deep Security](http://www.trendmicro.com/us/enterprise/cloud-solutions/deep-security/) and [SecureCloud](http://www.trendmicro.com/us/enterprise/cloud-solutions/secure-cloud/) products in the Azure platform.
 Deep Security is an antivirus solution, and SecureCloud is an encryption solution.
 Deep Security is deployed inside VMs through an extension model.
 By using the Azure portal UI and PowerShell, you can choose to use Deep Security inside new VMs that are being spun up, or existing VMs that are already deployed.